zaphod42/puppet-docs/source/guides/style_guide.markdown

     }
 {% endhighlight %}

-### Resource Defaults
+### 10.7 Resource Defaults

-Resource defaults should be used in a very controlled manner, and should only be declared at the edges of your manifest ecosystem.
+10.7.1 Resource defaults should be used in a very controlled manner, and should only be declared at the edges of your manifest ecosystem.
+This is due to the way resource defaults propagate through dynamic scope, which can have unpredictable effects far away from where the default was declared.

 Specifically, they may be declared:

-* At top scope in site.pp
+* 10.7.1.1 At top scope in site.pp

-* In a class which is guaranteed to never declare another class and never be inherited by another class.
+* 10.7.1.2 In a class which is guaranteed to never declare another class and never be inherited by another class.

-This is due to the way
-resource defaults propagate through dynamic scope, which can have unpredictable effects far away from where the default was declared.

 **Good:**